 How did religion affect arguments justifying American independence?

-After completing this lesson, students should be able to analyze Jonathan Mayhew's "A Discourse concerning Unlimited Submission and Non-Resistance to the Higher Powers" and discuss how this sermon served to support the revolution
+Analyze Jonathan Mayhew's "A Discourse concerning Unlimited Submission and Non-Resistance to the Higher Powers" and discuss how this sermon served to support the revolution

 Explain how Thomas Paine's Common Sense argues that the Bible does not support monarchy